Lester pitches into 7th, Cubs beat Giolito, White Sox 6-3

 TRAINER’S ROOM

-Cubs: OF Jason Heyward started in center field after being held out of the lineup the previous two games due to back tightness. … Manager Joe Maddon said the Cubs haven’t decided when RHP Carl Edwards Jr. (left thoracic strain) will rejoin the team.
+Cubs: OF Jason Heyward started in center field after being held out of the lineup the previous two games due to back tightness and was 0 for 4. … Manager Joe Maddon said the Cubs haven’t decided when RHP Carl Edwards Jr. (left thoracic strain) will rejoin the team.

-White Sox: 2B Yolmer Sanchez was in the lineup after leaving Thursday’s game against Detroit with a lacerated right hand.
+White Sox: 2B Yolmer Sanchez started and went 1 for 4 after leaving Thursday’s game against Detroit with a lacerated right hand.

 UP NEXT